Unreduced Persistence Diagrams for Topological Machine Learning: Machine learning performance

 Hyperparameter tuning was conducted using 5-fold cross validation with \texttt{hyperopt}~\cite{bergstra2013hyperopt}.
 Only vectorization hyperparameters were tuned while random forest hyperparameters were not.
 Final performance assessment also used 5-fold cross validation with the best identified hyperparameters for every experiment.
-A hyperparameter training holdout set was used for the shape and fashion MNIST tasks, but there were too few data entries to do this without high variance across tuning folds for the brain artery regression. \Cref{fig:shapeclassificationrips,fig:shapeclassificationfashion,fig:full_shapeclassification} and \Cref{tab:brain_results} report results.
+A hyperparameter tuning holdout set was used for the shape and Fashion-MNIST tasks, but this was not done for the brain artery regression as there were too few data entries available.